 E-commerce today is an important sales channel for many companies.
 However, it is associated with some special features compared to other channels.
-Follow the common rules for distance selling in your company’s e-commerce.
+Follow the rules for distance selling in your company’s e-commerce.
 The rules may have to do, for example, with the information disclosed in e-commerce, or online order confirmations and cancellations.

 Distance selling must also take account of the Finnish Government Decree on the notification of prices for consumables in marketing.
 Other laws to consider are the Finnish Act on Electronic Communications Services, the laws on the provision of services and guardianship services, as well as the EU General Data Protection Regulation (GDPR).

 The rules on distance selling apply to the practical business of e-commerce.
 For example, they say what information your company needs to provide in its e-commerce.
 They also determine the terms and conditions relating to cancelling a transaction and returning a product.